orkunaran/customer_segmentation/README.md

-# customer_segmentation
-Customer Segmentation with K-prototypes Clustering
+# Customer Segmentation with Detailed EDA and K-Prototypes Clustering